Cycling

 We normally stop for coffee after about an hour, and then find a nice pub or restaurant for lunch.
 Staying for lunch is optional, but most people join in.

-- When: 2nd and 4th Friday of the month throughout the year, except when the leader is away (NO walks on 14 October, 25 November, or 23 December)
+- When: 2nd and 4th Friday of the month throughout the year, except when the leader is away (NO walks on 23 June, 10 November, 22 December 2023)

 - Time: Walks normally begin at 10.15 am and end around 12.30–1.00 pm (not including travel time)